mrabdsaif/abd-102/about.md

 ## this is new file
-1. i love coding
+1. Coding is a passion
-2. i love Mansaf
+2. creating lists
-3. i hope you pass exam
+3. You will pass